yogthos/memory-hole/README.md

 4. Optionally, create a schema and grant the `memoryhole` role authorization:

-        CREATE SCHEMA AUTHORIZATION memoryhole;
+        CREATE SCHEMA memoryhole AUTHORIZATION memoryhole;
         GRANT ALL ON SCHEMA memoryhole TO memoryhole;
         GRANT ALL ON ALL TABLES IN SCHEMA memoryhole TO memoryhole;

 5. Add the CITEXT extension to the schema:

-        CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public;
+        CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA memoryhole;

 6. Exit the shell